 Commercial law attorney James G. Schwartz has represented the rights of Bay Area businesses and business owners since 1976.
-Contact us today online or at (925) 463-1073 to schedule a free and confidential consultation to discuss your case.
+Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation to discuss your case.

 More Blog Posts: